-The total capital grant allocations for 2022/23 financial year have increased to R299 million.
+The total capital grant allocations for 2022/2023 financial year have increased to R299 million.
 We will continue to upgrade our infrastructure and embark on new capital projects improve water distribution and reticulation.
 Various infrastructure projects that have been identified by the community during the needs analysis will be considered in this budget.
-A further allocation of R56,6 million was received from the Department of Human Settlements which will be channelled towards the damages suffered by the community during the floods.